-Over the course of 2022, the Prize Papers Project will publish representative case studies of documents that were found aboard captured ships seized by the British during the War of the Austrian Succession (1740-1748).
+Over the course of 2022 and 2023, the Prize Papers Project will publish representative case studies of documents that were found aboard captured ships seized by the British during the War of the Austrian Succession (1740-1748).
 We will present our first selection of exemplary records along with the corresponding court records.
 The purpose of these case studies is to introduce our visitors to the richness, character and diversity of the Prize Papers collection.
 All these papers are held in the series HCA 30 and HCA 32 at The National Archives, UK.
 The documents will be made available online for the first time as digital images with metadata on our open access data portal.
 The first case study is related to French prizes, ships captured by the English from their French opponents during the War of the Austrian Succession.
 The background to these fascinating time capsules is presented on this homepage.The next case studies look at neutral ships captured during the war and why this was possible in the first place.

 This war began with the invasion of the Austrian province of Silesia by King Frederick II of Prussia after the death of Emperor Charles VI, which raised the open and controversial question of the legitimacy of his daughter Maria Theresa's succession to the Habsburg Austrian crown.
 The conflict soon led to a series of events that resulted in a war in Europe, America, Russia, India and the Caribbean.
 The war was fought fiercely both on land and at sea.
 While the war on land was primarily characterised by Franco-Austrian rivalry and fought over territorial and political claims to power, the war at sea raged as a colonial conflict over naval supremacy at home and in the colonies.
 On land, the Habsburg Monarchy, Great Britain, the Dutch Republic, Hanover and their allies were at war with France, Prussia, Spain, Bavaria and their allies.
 The war at sea mainly involved two colonial powers: Britain and France, which fought each other between 1744-48.
 The War of the Austrian Succession ended in 1748 with the Treaty of Aix-la-Chapelle, confirming Maria Theresia as the Empress and leaving the naval powers Britain and France in a stalemate with a slight advantage for Britain.
 The Franco-British rivalry continued during the Seven Years' War.